The Detectives

 Detective B

-It is always the wife.
-They lead you to think it is a coworker or the maid or the neighbor's dog, but no! (snap/clap) Just like in A Fall From Grace, It is always the wife.
+It's always the wife.
+They lead you to think it's a coworker or the maid or the neighbor's cat, but no!
+(Snap/clap) It's always the wife.

 Detective A

-(Looking at the body, center stage.)
+(Looking down at the body on the floor, center stage.)
 I think it is the wife.

 Detective B